A New BohemiaA New Bohemia

 I need to find a new bohemia

 The rest of the song continues in the same vein as the narrator bemoans his current life ("a mess like an unmade bed") and longs to escape to a new place where he can once again experience the freedom and excitement of his younger days.
 But we as listeners know what he doesn't know, or at least what he refuses to acknowledge openly despite his deep-down realization otherwise: that he cannot escape, that he cannot recapture his youth.
 The problem isn't where he is physically, but where he is intellectually, emotionally, and spiritually.
-Like everyone sooner or later, he's one of F. Scott Fitzgerald's boats against the current, born back ceaselessly into the past.
+Like everyone sooner or later, he's one of F. Scott Fitzgerald's boats against the current, borne back ceaselessly into the past.

 Annotations